 Follow the steps below to do it.

 Step-1: First, you have to go to Device Manager.
-So right-click on the Start button and click Device Manager.
+So press Win + X button and click Device Manager.

-Step-2: After that, navigate to Display Devices to see which graphics card you’re using.
+Step-2: After that, navigate to Display adapters to see which graphics card you’re using.

 Step-3: Then you need to go to the vendor’s website to check for driver updates.
 If there’s an update, go ahead and install it.